agusri32/Edugi_Basic_Android/README.md

-# Edugi_General_Android
+# Edugi_Basic_Android

-A new Android application for general code
+A new Android application for basic code